ricardoiarced/namaste-react/episode-06-exploring-the-world/notes-episode-06-exploring-the-world.md

 ### What is conditional rendering?

-is the process of rendering different content or components based on certain conditions.
+Is the process of rendering different content or components based on certain conditions.
 It allows you to control what is displayed to the user based on the state of your application or other variables.

 ```js
 import React, { useState } from "react";